feedhenry/fh-fhc/FH3.md

 FHC (version 0.30.X) has quite a few changes for FeedHenry3, this document outlines those changes, and also what changes are left to do for full FH3 support.
 The bones of this document may also be used as a developer blog post for sometime around the FH3 launch.

 Note in general that we will be using the same fhc tool to interface with both FH3 and older FH2 (i.e. there's not two versions of fhc).
 Over time, the older FH2 related code in fhc will be deprecated.
+The downside to this is users hitting FH2 will see the new commands (e.g. fhc --help will show the new FH3 commands below) but will obviously not be able to use them until they are migrated to FH3.

 # Installation